 I have a rather large plastic container of candles sitting in my pantry.
-Most of them have been acquired whenever my mom goes on a cleaning binge of drawers and cupboards, and the contents make their way to my home.
-Whenever I see my mom walk in with a plastic grocery bag (or two), I know I’m in for some goodie or another!
+Most of them have been acquired whenever my mom goes on a cleaning binge of drawers and cupboards.
+The contents always make their way to my home. ????Whenever I see my mom walk in with a plastic grocery bag (or two), I know I’m in for some goodie or another!

 *This post contains affiliate links.
 A purchase of any of these items helps to support this blog and its creative efforts at no cost to you.
+As an Amazon Associate I earn from qualifying purchases.
 To read more, please see my disclosure page.

 Step #1: Rip out a piece of parchment paper long and wide enough to wrap around the candle.

 Step #2: Wrap the ribbon around the candle in whatever layout and pattern you like best.

 Once secured, gently iron the parchment-wrapped candle making sure to keep rotating the candle so it doesn’t melt and deform.

 How to Use Ribbon To Make Your Own Candles